garrett361/transformers_notes/main.typ

 effective sequence length runs over $s in (0 \, L^2 C \/ P^2 - 1)$, for
-an $L times L$ sized image#footnote[Example: for a $256 times 256$, three-channel image with a $16 times 16$ patch size, the effective sequence length is 768.];.
+an $L times L$ sized image#footnote[Example: for a $256 times 256$, three-channel image with a $16 times 16$ patch size, the effective sequence length is 768.].
 A linear projection converts the effective hidden dimension here to match match the model's hidden dimension.
-These are known as #strong[Patch Embeddings];.
+These are known as #strong[Patch Embeddings].

 Since there is no notion of causality, no causal mask is needed.
 A special token is prepended and used to generate the final